 On each route the M2M Ride Director will organise a compulsory stop which will be nominated at Saturday morning briefing.
 The stop is designed to avoid the ride spreading too far.

-There will also be a compulsory stop and regroup at Hamilton for a short rest for all riders.
+There will also be a compulsory stop and regroup at around dinner time on each route for a short rest for all riders.

 Teams MUST REGISTER at the Hamilton Showgrounds on arrival.

 The Hamilton Showgrounds will be available at no cost for teams to camp by pitching tents, using team vehicles (buses, vans, etc).

 Accommodation is also available at no cost for teams in the sheep and rams sheds (bring own swag, sleeping bag, lilo, etc).
 Shower facilities and breakfast for a small cost, at the HILAC centre across the road.

 If teams elect to stay elsewhere, they must book their own accommodation (more information on accommodation) and must ensure that riders are punctual for the re-start and that vehicles not allocated to follow, go directly to Port Fairy before the lead vehicle.

 The ride then re-starts from 7.00 a.m. from Hamilton.
 Each team is given a start time, leaving at 5 minute intervals.